Jasig/ssp-data-importer/README.md

 At this writing, `ssp-data-importer` only supports SSP 2.1.0 and 2.2.0.
 The 2.1.0 DDL files can be used for both those SSP versions.
-The examples below assume you have a command prompt open and your current directory is tha `ssp-data-importer` installation directory.
+The examples below assume you have a command prompt open and your current directory is the `ssp-data-importer` installation directory.

 For Postgres:
 ```